reaper47/recipya/docs/website/content/docs/features/recipes/view.md

 weight: 2
 ---

-To view a recipe, you first need to view your collection of recipes.
+To view a recipe, you first need to click the `View` button or the image of a recipe under your collection of recipes.

 ![](images/view-recipe-enter.webp)